timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 If ordering rules are the reason for MVI, then those rules must live inside the actor/reducer boundary.
 In this style of actor/reducer MVI, the actor owns allowed work and request validity.
 If any handler can still commit state directly, the rule can be bypassed.
 If every async callback can update state independently, the reducer is only ceremony.

-For the search screen, the actor can own questions like:
+For this search screen, the actor owns decisions about:

-- should this query start a new search;
+- whether a query should start a new search;
-- should this page request be allowed;
+- whether a page request is allowed;
-- should an in-flight page request be cancelled or ignored;
+- whether an in-flight page request should be cancelled or ignored;
-- does this page result still belong to the current query;
+- whether a page result still belongs to the current query.
-- should retry repeat search or paging;
-- should this action produce analytics.

-The reducer owns state transitions like:
+The reducer owns state transitions:

 - search started;
 - search succeeded;